adebowaledaniel/adebowaledaniel.github.io/_posts/2021-10-19-Oil_spillnoteebook.md

 The troughs below -20 db are consider the dark spots as seen on the image

-## Adapative Thresholding / Background Estimation
+## Adaptive Thresholding / Background Estimation

 The the adaptive threshold suggested in the paper is calculated by σth(x,y)= φ B{γB[f(x,y)]}, which is the closing of the opening of the original image f(x,y), being B a flat structuring element (SE) typically of size.
 This technique is used because of drawbacks of other thresholding techniques.